vkarpov15/scaling-octo-umbrella/course.md

 Now, once you click on this "Load Articles" button, you'll make an HTTP request to load the global feed of blog posts, and display the total number of articles.

+# Single Page App Routing Using React-Router

+Now that you've seen how to use middleware to make HTTP requests, let's implement single page app routing.

+The end result of this lesson will be something like this, where you can navigate between the home view and the login view.
+You'll implement the actual login functionality in a later lesson.

+## Introducing React-Router

+React-router is the de facto standard router for redux apps.
+To add it to your project, put a dependency on 'react-router' in `package.json`.
+Next, in `index.js`, let's use an ES6 destructuring import statement to import several handy components from the `react-router` package:

+* The `Link` component is used to create react-router compatible links
+* The `Router`, `Route`, and `IndexRoute` components are used to structure your app's routes,
+* Finally, `hashHistory` is a helper for telling react-router what history to use.
+This course won't cover different histories, so you can consider this as boilerplate.

+So far your `ReactDOM.render()` call has done nothing but render the `App` component.
+React-router will require you to break your app up into separate components, at least one for each view.

+You configure react-router using components: first you create a `Router` with an associated history, then you create a root route and associate a component with it, in this case the `Appdsfsdf` component, and a path.
+You can nest Route components, so let's create an `IndexRoute` and associate it with the `Home` component, and a `Route` whose path is 'login' and component is `Login`.

+This code configures react-router to always display the `App` component, and display the `Home` component when the URL is "/", and the `Login` component when the URL is "/login".
+Let's take a look at what these components look like.

+## Multiple Components

+First, let's rework the `App` component to work with react-router.
+Let's create a `Header` component that will display the "Conduit" banner and display it in a div.

+Notice that this component is just an ES6 arrow function.
+There are numerous ways to create React components.
+You can declare a class that inherits from `React.Component`, or you can just use an arrow function that returns some JSX.
+The arrow function declaration is known as a "presentational component".
+Presentational components have some limitations: for example, they don't have access to life-cycle hooks like `componentWillMount`.
+However, the `Header` component is really simple and doesn't need life-cycle hooks, all it does for now is just render some text.

+The `Header` component is also going to use the react-router `Link` component.
+This component behaves like your standard HTML A tag, but it's designed to work with react-router.
+For the purposes of this course, just know that `Link` is the react-router equivalent to an A tag.
+The "to" property on a "Link" component is equivalent to the "href" property on an HTML A tag.

+Let's also add a Login and Home component using the ES6 arrow function syntax.
+However, notice that these don't show up in the browser, despite the fact that react-router is configured to display them.
+That's because the `App` component needs to know where to display the Home and Login components.

+You do this by putting the `this.props.children` block here.
+You'll learn a lot more about the `props` property on react components, but for now just know that the `props.children` property is how you tell `react-router` where to render the component you associated with your route.

+Now, when you go back to your browser, you'll see that you should be able to switch back and forth between the Home and Login views, and the URL changes between "/" and "/login"